Dreadnought-class submarine

-The Dreadnought class is the future replacement for the Vanguard class of ballistic missile submarines.
+The Dreadnought class is the future replacement for the Royal Navy's Vanguard class of ballistic missile submarines.
 Like their predecessors they will carry Trident II D-5 missiles.
 The Vanguard submarines entered service in the United Kingdom in the 1990s with an intended service life of 25 years.
-Their replacement is necessary if the Royal Navy is to maintain a continuous at-sea deterrent (CASD), the principle of operation behind the Trident system.
+Their replacement is necessary for maintaining a continuous at-sea deterrent (CASD), the principle of operation behind the Trident system.

 Provisionally named "Successor" (being the successor to the Vanguard class SSBNs), it was officially announced in 2016 that the first of class would be named Dreadnought, and that the class would be the Dreadnought class.
 The next three boats will be called Valiant, Warspite and King George VI.

 Background

 Since the retirement of the last Royal Air Force WE.177 nuclear bomb in 1998, the British nuclear arsenal has been wholly submarine-based.
 It is intended to deter a potential enemy because they cannot ensure eliminating the entire stockpile in a first strike if a ballistic missile submarine remains undetected.
+Trident missiles are currently equipped with Holbrook warheads, thought to be technically similar to the American W76.
+There are plans to replace this with the Astraea A21/Mk7.